 In fact, 51 percent of online shoppers saying that site slowness is the top reason they’d abandon a purchase, and just a two second delay in load time during a transaction resulting in abandonment rates of up to 87 percent, there is little room for error in the eye’s of the modern mobile user before they seek out a competitor.

 To put that into dollar signs, online retailers’ annual loss of revenue from slow pages has been estimated at about $3 billion in abandoned online shopping carts.
 From there, about 43 percent of consumers will go to a competitor’s site.

 Brands and retailers can either take advantage of inevitable multi-screen behaviors or let their brand fall by the wayside with performance issues, breakpoints, and bugs when they don’t implement test automation to evaluate performance and visuals.

-Most companies today know they have to have a mobile-first strategy and adapt to small-screened smartphones, but small screens are getting bigger and desktops are still part of a buying process that has numerous steps.
+Most companies today know they have to have a mobile testing strategy and adapt to small-screened smartphones, but small screens are getting bigger and desktops are still part of a buying process that has numerous steps.

 On top of that, multiple browsers, browser versions, and devices demand that business owners and website developers have the tools that allows them to test responsiveness, layouts, and UI across a variety of online shopping platforms.

 Consumers require instant information, optimized performance and a seamless experience, all at the same time.
-They want on-the-go convenience and a complimentary encounter at checkout, and testing has to meet these multi-screen behaviors to go beyond siloed shopping practices and respond to the modern buyer’s cross-platform journey.
+They want on-the-go convenience and a satisfactory checkout, and testing has to meet these multi-screen behaviors to go beyond siloed shopping practices and respond to the modern buyer’s cross-platform journey.